moj-analytical-services/writing_functions_in_r/README.md

 ## Loading packages and data

-First of all we need to load a few packages:
+Before we start looking at more example functions, first of all we need to load a few packages:

   - `s3tools` is an MoJ package designed to interact with Amazon s3 -
     we’ll need this to help read in some data from an s3 bucket.